-Parents or legal guardians may request transportation at enrollment, indicating the pickup and drop off address, the name of the responsible person at that address, and emergency contact information for all parties involved.
+Parents or legal guardians may provide the name and emergency contact information of the responsible person who will pick-up and drop off the preschool student at time of enrollment.
 Parents or legal guardians are asked to keep their information current by reporting changes to the preschool teacher or elementary school secretary.
 All information will be updated at least quarterly by teaching staff.
-Failure to cooperate with South Page staff on pickup or drop off procedures, three times within 20 school days, will result in a mandatory meeting with South Page principal and teaching staff.

 For children who have special needs for transportation, the facility will use a plan based on a functional assessment of the child's needs related to transportation.
-Any accommodations indicated in the child's Individualized Education Program will be implemented as described.
+Any accommodations indicated in the child's Individualized Educational Program will be implemented as described.